This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Baud rate versus bus length

-The overall bus length of a serial interface cable consists of the length of all cables between the individual modules and the cable length to the centralized controller.
-Whatever the cable length and baud rate, the number of modules per UART remains at 16.
-With baud rates from 1.5 Mbps or lower, it is recommended to install at least 1 meter of cable between 2 adjacent devices.
-A baud rate of 48 Mpbs can only be used with a backplane bus, not with a wired bus.
+The total bus length includes all cables between modules and the cable to the centralized controller.
+Regardless of cable length or baud rate, each UART supports up to 16 modules.
+For baud rates of 1.5 Mbps or lower, maintain at least 1 meter of cable between adjacent devices.

 Baud rate | Maximum bus length |